WomensCodingCircle/getting-started/WSL-Ubuntu/README.md

-# Using Ubuntu on Windows 10 with WSL.
+# Using Ubuntu on Windows 10 with Windows Subsytem for Linux (WSL).

-Microsoft Launched Windows Subsystem for Linux a few years back.
+Microsoft Launched Windows Subsystem for Linux (WSL) a few years back.
-So now when you are on a Windows 10 laptop, you also have full access to the Ubuntu terminal on your Windows laptop!
+So now when you are on a Windows 10 laptop, you also have full access to a Linux terminal on your Windows laptop!
 It's easy to install and fully compatible with Windows software, even File Explorer.
 Follow the very detailed blog by Michael Treat.

 #### Link to detailed blog on using WSL Ubuntu on Windows 10 machine.